Class of 2014

 In May 2012, Philip Carter was commissioned as a second lieutenant in the U.S. Army.

 After graduation, Cameron Cook, the 2012 Outstanding Senior in Creative Writing, worked as director of audience development at independent film company Paris MTN Scout in Greenville, SC.
 In October 2012, his short story, “Moans Like Sirens,” was selected to be filmed as part of the 2013 Expecting Goodness Short Film Festival.
 In 2013, he co-founded and became editor-in-chief at the website CultureMass, and then he began the MAT program at Converse College in Spartanburg, SC.
-He has also been making short films, including Comfort and Hester.
+He has also been making short films, including Comfort, Hester, and Anywhere.

 Daniel Dye completed the Trinity College London TESOL program (Teaching English for Speakers of Other Languages) at the International House of Bristol.